Part I: Exam Strategies

-TG: So with black cherry, if there’s an image of black cherry where do you see it?
+TG: With black cherry, if there’s an image of black cherry where do you see it?
 We’re going to play with the image.

-TG: Keep smelling the wine and what happens if you move the image down and right in front of you?
+TG: Keep smelling the wine; what happens if you move the image down and right in front of you?
 Does the black cherry in the wine change?
 Get stronger or less strong?